phylum-dev/documentation/docs/artifact_repositories/artifactory.md

    previously defined your policy.
 5. In the `Password/Access Token` field, enter an API key with permission to access this group.
-6. In the `Registry URL` field, enter the Phylum registry [URL](./about.md#supported-ecosystems) for the ecosystem you are configuring.
+6. In the `URL` field, enter the Phylum registry [URL](./about.md#supported-ecosystems) for the ecosystem you are configuring.
 7. Under the `Advanced` tab, click the checkbox next to `Lenient Host Authentication`.
    This will ensure that redirects (e.g., `HTTP 301`) are allowed and that requests to the repository succeed.